ariera/ariera.github.io/_drafts/2017-09-26-setting-up-django-and-vuejs-to-play-nicely-in-both-dev-and-production.markdown

 I recently started a new web project based on both Django and Vuejs.
 It took a good deal of reading half-related and/or outdated posts, tons of documentation, and a good deal of trial and error to get it right.

 In this post we will cover the key points on **setting up a nice and solid development environment that is consisten with production and hence easy to deploy**.
+The specifics of how to deploy, final configuration touches and (automation) will be discussed in a future article.

 This is the solution that I found, there may be better alternatives (which I'd be happy to read) and it is utimately written with the intention of helping others as well as my future-self :)

 <h1 class="no-border">
   <img src="{{ site.url }}/assets/django-vue-dev.png" alt="django webpack vue logos">
 </h1>
 <h2 class="mt-30">The problem</h2>
-Both Django and Vue offer scripts to run web servers to facilitate development, but does that mean that I need to be running both servers in parallel?
+Both Django and Vue offer local web servers to facilitate development, but that confused me in the beginning.
+Does that mean that I need to be running both servers in parallel?
 And do I need to switch from one to another while developing?
 That sounds cumbersome!
-If you are building a full SPA with Vue as your only frontend, and Django as a simple API backend that might be okey, but I want something else.
+If you are building a full SPA with Vue as your frontend, and Django as a simple API backend that might be okey, but I want something else.

-I want to remain flexible: some parts of my project will behave like an SPA, other parts will be rendered by Django, and some other will be a mixture (Django-rendered  with Vue components).
+I want to remain flexible: **some parts of my project will behave like an SPA, other parts will be rendered by Django, and some other will be a mixture: Django-rendered with Vue components**.
 I want to be able to use my webpack-compiled css in my Django templates, as well as other static assets.

 <h2 class="mt-30">My goals</h2>